House of Roquefeuil-Anduze: Branch of Versols-Saint-Etienne

-Rigaud of Roquefeuil married in 1411 to Béatrix of Maffred and formed a cadet branch that ended in 1756.
-Last male, Henri of Roquefeuil did not marry but donated his possessions to his nephew Joseph Bessodes would he accept to take his name, titles and coat of arms.
-Joseph Bessodes de Roquefeuil descendance remained present in the Languedoc and kept both the land and castle of Versols in the family.

-After the French Revolution, the branch mainly produced doctors or lawyers but also a politician:
+Rigaud of Roquefeuil married in 1411 to Béatrix of Maffred and formed a cadet branch that became the elder branch at the extinstion of the branch of versols.
+Henri of Roquefeuil, did not marry but had an extramarital son (who he later recognised), named Henry de Roquefeuil.
+This son's descendants still remain in Languedoc to this day.
+At the French Revolution this branch lost its particle.
+Following this, this branch mainly produced doctors or lawyers but also a notable politician: